zahar-kohut-ucu/EGC_project/README.md

 ---
 ## Sample Outputs

-Below is an example of your model’s generated cat face video:
+Below is video presentation of our project:

 <video src="vid_pres.mp4" controls width="640">
   Your browser does not support the video tag.